alcanta/get_clean_data/codebook.md

 **Column 2 Subject_ID** is an int and can take values from 1 to 30 and represents the id of the subject

-**Columns 3 to 81** numericals representing  means of values included in the brackets.
-The description of the measurements included in the brackets are found in the original codebook. e.g.  *column 81 MEAN[ fBodyBodyGyroJerkMag-meanFreq ]* represents the mean of *fBodyBodyGyroJerkMag-meanFreq* see **features_info.txt and features.txt**
+**Columns 3 to 81** are numericals representing  means of values included in the brackets.
+The description of the measurements included in the brackets are found in the original codebook. e.g.  *column 81 MEAN[ fBodyBodyGyroJerkMag-meanFreq ]* represents the mean of *fBodyBodyGyroJerkMag-meanFreq*, see **features_info.txt and features.txt**